IELTS Cue Card Sample 478 - Something new or exciting you did

 To avoid boredom and monotony in life, I, along with my three other college friends planned to have a camp out in Mather Campground located in Grand Canyon of Arizona.
 Accordingly, we planned and made the camp out a grand success.

-In fact, it is really intolerable to continue with academic studies, going for college, preparing assignments and again planning for the college in the next day.
+In fact, it is really intolerable to continue with academic studies, going to college, preparing assignments and again planning for the college in the next day.
 So, I needed a perfect break from everything.
 Hence, the idea of camping out of home peeped in my mind.
 I placed the proposal to my close buddies and they also agreed with me.
 But it was difficult to prepare for everything and arrange leave for camping.
 But finally, we managed everything including permission from our parents, college and started for the campground by driving my Mazda 6.
 The experiences were really enjoyable for us.

 In the mid of the last October, we planned for the campout.
 Actually, in this last quarter of the year, there are huge pressures on us for completing the courses and appear in the final exams.
 To get rid of all the monotonous events, we decided to camp out.
 Initially, we wanted to set the camp at the garden in front of my residence.
 But the idea was not supported by others.
 Then we decided to move to the Grand Canyon national park.
-Accordingly, we hired a spot in the camping venue.
+Accordingly, we hired a spot at the camping venue.
 Then we arranged for the necessary things.
 In fact, we wanted to spend a life leaving the modern city behind us.
 So, we did not take our cell phones, laptops and other electronic gears with us.
-We started for the Mather Campground and it was nearly a half day drive from our city.
+We started for the Mather Campground and it was nearly a half-day drive from our city.